 Examples of Optimism

-- A person who is going through a difficult divorce tries to focus on the positive benefits of the divorce process.
+- A person who is going through a difficult divorce tries to focus on positive aspects of the divorce process.

-- When a person hears the phone ring, he or she assumes the person on the other line is someone they want to hear from.
+- When a person hears the phone ring, they assume the person on the other line is someone they want to hear from.

 - A child who loses their favorite toy believes that another child found the toy and is enjoying it.